portfolio-performance/portfolio-help/docs/en/reference/help/trouble-shooting.md

 The Reset UI function will NOT delete any created views or custom reporting periods, nor will it reset the Recent Files list, as these parameters are saved separately.

-However, it does reset the position and size of the PP application window on your monitor and does not restore open files from the moment of closing.
+However, it does reset the position and size of the Portfolio Performance application window on your monitor and does not restore open files from the moment of closing.
 Additionally, it sets the main and information panes to their initial values.
 In essence, as the name implies, it resets the Graphical User Interface (GUI/UI).

 In the event of unexpected errors, initiating a Reset UI could be your initial troubleshooting step, as it minimally disrupts your workflow.